gabrieldarezzo/spider-php/README.md

-# Spider to get all titles and meta-descriptions of list sites,
+# Simple Spider / CrawlerWeb to get title / meta-description of list of pages.

-Return a Json.
+This script return a Json,

+You can convert Json to CSV:
 https://json-csv.com/